Boys Keep Swinging: Music and lyrics

 "Boys Keep Swinging" uses the same chord sequence as fellow Lodger track "Fantastic Voyage", although biographers note that "Boys" is more "tense" and "upbeat"; author Peter Doggett contends that its structure acts "like a bumper car".
 Musically, The Quietus found "Boys" to be "a jolly, frivolous glam garage stomp"; O'Leary similarly states that the song represents "an end to Bowie's glam years".
 Some commentators found elements of funk in the track, with Uncut calling it "neurotic funk ála Talking Heads", and Ultimate Classic Rock finding it "updates Bowie's funk era via a punk attitude".
-On the other hand, Dave Thompson found that the song was indebted to the then-rising new wave scene.
-Simon House plays violin on the track, whose contribution O'Leary calls a "sawing background drone" and compares it to the Velvet Underground's "Waiting for the Man" (1967).
-Mike Powell of Pitchfork compared the song to the Village People, but noted that "Boys" is "less secure about its sexuality".
+Dave Thompson felt that the song was indebted to the then-rising new wave scene.
+Simon House plays violin on the track, whose contribution O'Leary calls a "sawing background drone" akin to the Velvet Underground's "I'm Waiting for the Man".
+Mike Powell of Pitchfork compared the song's camp sensibility to the Village People, but noted that "Boys" is "less secure about its sexuality".

 Lyrically, "Boys Keep Swinging" deals with the concept of gender identity, featuring numerous gender-bending lyrics such as "when you're a boy, other boys check you out".
 Doggett states that the song reinforces the "male gang mentality", a concept Bowie was familiar with during the 1960s.
 Various commentators have provided interpretations for "Boys".
 O'Leary interprets the song as "a boy's idea of manhood as being like hinging a Scout troop", evidenced by the lyrics "Uncage the colours!
 Unfurl the flag!"
 On release, Jon Savage of Melody Maker analysed the track as "a vaguely homoerotic, Ladybird look at male adolescence", while in 2008, Uncut's Chris Roberts described it as "a tongue-in-cheek, camp dig at American values".
-Author James Perone argues that within the context on Lodger, "Boys" presents various stereotypes that are expected of males, such as the idea that all they need to do is keep trying to "work it out" and that feeling militaristic is manly.
+Author James Perone argues that within the context on Lodger, "Boys" presents various stereotypes that are expected of males, such as militarism and the idea that all they need to do is keep trying to "work it out".
 However, the song itself does not answer questions raised that counteract these stereotypes; he notes that the album's next track, "Repetition", does give an example on how to deal with frustration.
 Bowie himself later stated that the song was full of irony.